 Brand of Dermal Filler used

-And How much do Dermal Fillers cost in India?
+How much does Filler Treatment cost in India?

-To help get an approximate idea about the cost of Dermal Fillers for different areas of the face, it would be best to consult our dermatologist in Lucknow.
+To help get an approximate idea about the cost of Dermal Fillers treatment.
+For different areas of the face, it would be best to consult our dermatologist in Lucknow.

-Is there downtime?: This varies with the filler.
-Most fillers do not cause downtime.
-Be sure to ask your dermatologist whether you will have downtime.
+Is there downtime?: This ranges with the filler.
+Most fillers do not push downtime.
+Be sure to ask your doctor whether you will keep downtime.

-When will I see results after getting a filler?: This also varies with the filler.
-Most fillers fill the skin, so they produce immediate — or close to immediate — results.
-A filler also can stimulate your body to produce collagen, but this takes time.
+When will I see results after getting a filler?: This also ranges with the filler.
+Most fillers fill the skin, producing quick or close to immediate results.
+A filler also can encourage your body to produce collagen, but this takes time.

 How long will the results from fillers last?: Most fillers offer temporary results and require repeat treatments to maintain the results.
 Temporary fillers offer one key advantage.
-These can be injected as needed to replace lost fullness.
-This is advantageous because no matter what we do, our skin continues to age.
+These can be injected as required to replace lost fullness.
+These are advantageous because our skin ages no matter what we do.